arvidn/libtorrent/docs/manual.rst

 torrent_added_alert
 -------------------

-The ``torrent_added_alert`` is posted once every time a torrent is successfully added.
+The ``torrent_added_alert`` is posted once every time a torrent is added.
 It doesn't contain any members of its own, but inherits the torrent handle from its base class.
 It's posted when the ``status_notification`` bit is set in the alert mask.